Folkestone Groomers Directory

 After muddy walks, clean paws first with lukewarm water, wipe the coat following hair growth, check between toes for debris, and dry thoroughly; bathe only when wiping doesn't remove caked-on mud.

-The most effective approach to cleaning your muddy dog starts with preparation and follows a systematic process.
+The best way to clean a muddy dog starts with preparation and follows a systematic process.
 Clean paws first using lukewarm water and a soft brush or cloth, as this prevents tracking mud throughout your home.
 Wipe the body and coat with damp towels, working in the direction of hair growth to avoid matting.

 Essential Supplies for Post-Walk Cleanup